-According to the American Society for Quality (ASQ), “Quality assurance consists of that ‘part of quality management focused on providing confidence that quality requirements will be fulfilled.’
-The confidence provided by quality assurance is twofold—internally to management and externally to customers, government agencies, regulators, certifiers and third parties.”
+According to the American Society for Quality (ASQ), “Quality assurance consists of that ‘part of quality management focused on providing confidence that quality requirements will be fulfilled’.
+The confidence provided by quality assurance is twofold—internally to management and externally to customers, government agencies, regulators, certifiers, and third parties.”

 Best practices in quality management focus on the prevention of mistakes and/or defects during the manufacturing process.
 Adherence to its principles helps to streamline production and ensure the company’s exacting standards are met throughout the design, development, manufacturing, and delivery processes.
 Quality assurance also helps to safeguard the quality of all raw materials, components, assemblies, and finished products and to prevent any issues arising as a result of defective third-party components.